mswjs/data/README.md

 ## Motivation

 When testing API interactions you often need to mock data.
-Instead of keeping a hard-coded set of fixtures, this library provides you with an intuitive interface to model your data, create relations between models, and query it in a way similar to an actual database.
+Instead of keeping a hard-coded set of fixtures, this library provides you with an intuitive interface to model your data, the ability to create relations between models, and query them in a way similar to an actual database.
 A must-have tool for data-driven API mocking.

 ## Getting started